lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 <span class="highlight">On February 9, I reached my first goal and got Justin and I up and running on an internal alpha.</span> I had a working version of Lunch Money with the basic features from our spreadsheet.
 It was glorious and Justin immediately filed a handful of bugs.
 Perfect!

 I also started freelancing again.
 I scheduled daily standup meetings for 7:30am, forcing myself to wake up by then.
 Although I had more commitments now, it actually helped me get by on a more rigid schedule.
-Prior to 7:30am mornings, we were getting up at much later hours in the day.
+Prior to this, we were getting up at much later hours in the day.

 # March 2019 and April 2019: Final stretches